Sweepstakes Casinos in Tennessee (TN)

 How affiliate relationships and editorial decisions are separated

-Status: Under Review.
-As of Apr 14, 2026, our latest review dataset still shows 78 casinos visible to Tennessee players, but this page is informational only and should not be read as a settled legal determination or a guarantee of current eligibility.
+Status: Banned.
+As of Jun 5, 2026, our latest review dataset still shows 51 casinos visible to Tennessee players, but this page is informational only and should not be read as a settled legal determination or a guarantee of current eligibility.

 Editorial note